-- You'll have the chance to plan your own events, such as a camp or youth conference.
+- You’ll have the chance to plan your own events, such as retreats, camps, and youth conferences.

 Once in the catalog, you can use the buttons (pictured left) located at the upper right of the page to plan your courses, save courses to your own personalized catalog, print them, and more!

 Missions & Cross-Cultural Ministry minor

 Students who are majoring in another program may choose to take a Missions & Cross-Cultural Ministry minor in addition to their primary course of study.
 A minor normally consists of a minimum of 15 semester hours, 6 of which must be taken at the 300/400 level.
 Each academic school or department must approve the student and curriculum to be used in the completion of each minor for the Office of the Registrar to verify at the point of graduation.